Class of 2019 Celebrates Accomplishments, Commencement

 794 undergraduates receiving Bachelor of Science in Business degrees.

-757 graduate students from 11 programs, including Full-Time, Part-Time, and Executive MBA; Global Executive MBA (both China and Vienna); Master of Arts in Human Resources and Industrial Relations; Master of Business Taxation; Master of Accountancy; Master of Science in Business Analytics, Master of Science in Finance, and Master of Science in Supply Chain Management.
+757 graduate students from 11 programs, including Full-Time, Part-Time, and Executive MBA; Global Executive MBA (both China and Vienna); Master of Human Resources and Industrial Relations; Master of Business Taxation; Master of Accountancy; Master of Science in Business Analytics, Master of Science in Finance, and Master of Science in Supply Chain Management.

 14 doctoral students receiving PhD degrees in business administration.